caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 9.1 Transformative Security Impact

-The LLMSecForge framework represents a paradigm shift in AI security by providing:
+The AISecForge framework represents a paradigm shift in AI security by providing:

 1. **Comprehensive Security Approach**
    - Structured methodology covering the entire attack surface